brotkrueml/byt_coordconverter/Documentation/Usage/Index.rst

 Cardinal points
 ---------------

-You don't like the default abbreviations N, S, E, W (for North, South, East, West)?
+You don't like the default abbreviations N, S, E, W (for North, South, East, W est)?
 You can change it:

 .. code-block:: html
    :emphasize-lines: 4